BCF22/LabGroup/README.md

-# LabGroup
+# DogYearsCalculator

-Our program takes your name and age and tells you how old you'd be in dog years.
+`DogYearsCalculator` lets you easily convert your age to dog years.

+### Why?

+We wanted a tool that allows you to:
++ Seamlessly convert age to dog years

+### Installation

+Clone the github repo and launch the program using any software capable of running .ipynb files.

+### Usage

+To use this program, simply run LabGroup.ipynb

+### Contributors

++ Ben Farbo BCF22
-Members: Ben Farbo BCF22, Alex Lampe ajl146
++ Alex Lampe ajl146